cranndarach/array-member/README.md

 # array-member

-> Simple javascript module to test whether an object is a member of an array.
+> Javascript module to test for array/object membership.

 ## Installation